How To Set Up DCA On BONKbot

-What if, dear BONKbot readers, there was a strategy to help you weather the stormy seas and build a solid crypto portfolio sustainably.
+What if there were a strategy to help you build a solid crypto portfolio sustainably.

 What Is Dollar Cost Averaging (DCA) In Crypto?